 - Santos Limited on its sell-down of a 22.5% stake in its Gladstone liquefied natural gas project to Total S.A. for more than US$1 billion, including related post-sale shareholder arrangements

 - the Queensland Government on the sale of Forestry Plantations Queensland to Hancock Queensland Plantations for more than A$600 million

-- a consortium of investors (including QIC, GIP, Borealis, Future Fund, Chinese Investment Corporation, CalPERS and National Pension Service of Korea) on the acquisitions of a 50-year lease of the Port of Melbourne from the Victorian Government for A$9.7 billions
+- a consortium of investors (including QIC, GIP, Borealis, Future Fund, Chinese Investment Corporation, CalPERS and National Pension Service of Korea) on the acquisition of a 50-year lease of the Port of Melbourne from the Victorian Government for A$9.7 billion

 - Leighton Holdings Limited on its restructure and sale of a 50% interest in the services division of Thiess Services and Leighton Contractors to Apollo Global Management, LLC, forming a 50:50 investment partnership with an enterprise value of A$1.075 billion